ChrysKoum/HomAlert/README.md

    FIREBASE_APP_ID=your_app_id
    FIREBASE_MEASUREMENT_ID=your_measurement_id
    ```
 **Tip:** *This Configurations will need to change.
-So or yo will create Firebase Project, then Web Application to take all the configurations except the FIREBASE_DATABASE_URL.
+So, you will create Firebase Project, then Web Application to take all the configurations except the FIREBASE_DATABASE_URL.
 Then create also a realtime firebase database to get the FIREBASE_DATABASE_URL.
 Or you can ask me to give you my credentials if yo are not interested.*

 4. **Run the Application**